A Collection of Resources Related To Improving Communication In The Workplace

 If you look back at most of the mistakes made in your organization, you will find that many of them are because of miscommunication.
 Many mistakes occur because people have received inaccurate information or no information.
 If you don’t have the right information, you can guarantee mistakes will be made.

-Successful organizations always have clear standard operating procedures for communications within the company.
-These operating procedures are in place to make sure people are following procedures and that everyone is on the same page.
+Successful organizations always have clear standard operating procedures (SOPs) for communications within the company.
+These operating procedures are in place to make sure people that everyone is on the same page.